wormhole-foundation/wormhole-docs/learn/messaging/native-token-transfers/architecture.md

 Upon receiving the message on the destination chain, an off-chain relayer forwards the message to the destination Transceiver for verification.

 - In EVM, the message is received by the `NttManager` on the destination chain, which verifies the message's authenticity.
-Depending on the M of N threshold set for the attestation process, the message may require attestations from multiple transceivers.
+Depending on the M of N threshold set for the attestation process, the message may require attestations from multiple transceivers
 - In Solana, the message is received via the `receive_message` instruction in the Wormhole Transceiver program.
-The message is verified and stored in a `VerifiedTransceiverMessage` account, after which it is placed in an Inbox for further processing.
+The message is verified and stored in a `VerifiedTransceiverMessage` account, after which it is placed in an Inbox for further processing

 In both chains, replay protection mechanisms ensure that a message cannot be executed more than once.
 Events or logs are emitted (e.g., `ReceivedMessage` on EVM or `ReceiveMessage` on Solana) to notify that the message has been successfully received.